How To Buy Carpet and Flooring Wisely

 Most homeowners don't know exactly how much material they actually need for their flooring project.
-For example: If you actually need 100 yards of Carpet for your home... a sly salesperson may say you need 110 yards of carpet.
-Now, if you are over-measured by just 10 yards, you stand to overpay by $500 or more depending on the cost of materials and labor.
+For example: If you actually need 100 yards of Carpet for your home...
+A sly salesperson may say you need 110 yards of carpet.
+If you are over-measured by just 10 yards, you stand to overpay by $500 or more depending on the cost for materials and labor.

 You should always get several estimates or bids from local retailers.
 This gives you the ability to compare estimates side by side to determine who you want to do business with, based on several factors.
 How to Measure for Carpet in 4 Simple Steps

-The Lowest Price is Not Always the Best Price!
+The Lowest Price is Not Always The Best Deal!

 Sometimes you will get a bid or estimate from a source that makes you feel more comfortable, even if the price is a bit higher than the other bids you have received.
 It could be the salesperson that you like, or the options of the product involved.